-We’ve planned many trips over the years and have come to trust and rely on certain companies for travel products, arrangements and services.
+We’ve planned many trips over the years and have come to trust and rely on certain companies for travel products and services.
 The travel resources below are ones we love and believe in.

-We use Booking.com often.
+When we pay for accommodation, we usually use Booking.com.
 The site has a huge selection of hotels and resorts around the world, and it doesn’t charge any booking fees.
 Plus, it’s so easy to use.

 Then we dive deeper and check out reviews of particular hotels on TripAdvisor.
 If a common theme crops up (like “thin walls” and “noisy”), we’ll give the hotel a pass.

-If you’d rather not stay in a hotel, but would like more space to spread out – and a kitchen! – check out VRBO (Vacation Rental By Owner).
+If you’d rather not stay in a hotel and would like more space to spread out – plus a kitchen! – check out Vrbo (Vacation Rentals By Owner).
 Having a “home away from home” is especially nice when you’re staying put for a while.

-It’s especially great for booking low-cost flights within Europe.
+It’s especially helpful for booking low-cost flights within Europe.